HGustavs/LenaSYS/DuggaSys/microservices/Microservices Documentation/sectionedService.md

    - Type: String
    - Description: Specifies the operation type

+- Parameter: $userid
+   - Type: int
+   - Description: User ID.
+Stored as int(10) in the database

 - Parameter: $courseid
    - Type: int
    - Description: Course ID.
 Stored as int(10) in the database